The continuous listening guide for the irresistible organizations

 The course of observation, behaviour & interactions your employees encounter during their tenure in the organization is called EX or Employee Experience.

-During their journey in the organization, employees’ work, management, workplace, well being and growth avenues – all these aspects play a pivotal role in shaping the experiences of the employees.
+As they start to settle, during their journey in the organization, employees’ work, management, workplace, well being and growth avenues – all these aspects play a pivotal role in shaping the experiences of the employees.

 80% of HR and business leader respondents in Deloitte’s 2017 Human Capital Trends survey said that employee experience was “important” or “very important” to them.